 South Greenland - Dag 18 : Hvalso church

 Today I again woke up tired, every day it took more energy to drag myself out of bed.
-I still immensely enjoyed the hiking, but after over two weeks the hardship and scarce meals begin to take their toll.
+I still immensely enjoyed the hiking, but after over two weeks the hardship and scarce meals began to take their toll.
 The first half a kilometer went easy.
-The blue route I was on was marked on rocks so I didn't need to devise my own route.
+The blue route I was on was marked on rocks so I didn't need to plan my own route.
 Then I reached a relatively large stream, which always meant trouble.
 This area contained so many rocks and bushes that I lost the route every time it wasn't super clearly marked or there was a stream to cross.
 In those cases I would suddenly find myself in the middle of miles and miles of bushes running in every direction with no easy way through.
 I now also needed to go uphill, which made moving even harder.

 On top of the hill I reached a mountain plateau where I found the route again.
 As soon as I started descending I lost it again.
 The only places where the route was well marked was where the marks were unnecessary.
 The air was again filled with mosquitoes and the 'vampire flies'.
 I seemed to have lost my mosquito headnet.
 That those bugs were eating me alive was already annoying, but without a head net they also continuously flew in my eyes, nose, ears, and mouth.
 Fortunately I found the net again a while later.